GenieFramework/Genie.jl/docs/content/Working_with_Genie_apps/index.md

 If you go to `http://localhost:8000/api/v1/bgbooks` it should already work.

 Not a bad start, but we can do better.
 First, the MIME type of the response is not right.
 By default Genie will return `text/html`.
 We need `application/json`.
-That's easy to fix though, we can just use Genie's `respond` method.
+That's easy to fix though, we can just use Genie's `json` method.
 The `API` submodule should look like this:

 ```julia
 module API